Endear

 3. Start Clienteling by Following Up

 With new customers coming through your physical or virtual doors, it’s never too early to start clienteling.
 Taking a proactive approach to personalized customer service right after Black Friday weekend can continue and strengthen a relationship that was first started at the checkout counter.
+Remember, the first sale is just the start of a long, loyal customer journey.

-Keep in mind, today’s shoppers are always looking for a more personal experience.
+Today’s shoppers are always looking for a more personal experience.
 Lead with helpfulness when reaching out to your customers over email or SMS like providing helpful tips on the specific products they purchased, or a simple “how was your experience?” note.
 You can even experiment with offering a new customer a promotion code to be redeemed in-store for those who are local to one of your stores.
 Your CRM should be able to segment new customers by zip code.

 4. Elevate the Returns Process